-The lab has a total of 40 Dell PC's, that are networked via switched ethernet to a Dell file server.
-There are two network laser printers available for students to print their results.
+The lab has a total of 42 Windows based Dell PC's, 1 Mac Mini, 2 Linux based machines (Ubuntu, Rocket), that are networked via switched ethernet to a Dell file server.
+There is one network laser printer available for students to print their results.